 - Where can I file a complaint?

 - What are the designated areas?

-- What is the difference between the Office of the French Language Services Commissioner and the Office of Francophone Affairs?
+- What is the difference between the Office of the French Language Services Commissioner and the Ministry of Francophone Affairs?

 - Who can appeal to the Office of the French Language Services Commissioner?

 - How soon to lodge a complaint?